mradwan/mradwan.github.io/_posts/2015-10-6-problem-coprimes.md

 We have two equations in four unknowns, if only we had two more equations we could try solving the system of linear equations and calculate whatever we want.

-Playing in f seeking a newer equations, let's define g as
+Playing in f seeking newer equations, let's define g as

 $$ g(k) =\lvert x : x \in a \setminus k, gcd(x, k) = 1\rvert * \lvert x : x \in a \setminus k, gcd(x, k) = 1\rvert $$